vsemionov/boomerang/rest_offline_pkg/README.md

                       ...
                       viewsets.ModelViewSet):
 ```
+Note that this mixin does not inherit from *NestedModelMixin*, so it is necessary to explicitly inherit from the latter one.

 2. Configure the mixin by setting the following attributes to the viewset:
 ```
     parent_model = User                                 # the viewset's parent in the model hierarchy